mikesmallhelp/wacat/README.md

 wacat uses the [Playwright](https://playwright.dev/) tool internally.

+Please create a new issue, if you find a bug or some particular feature is needed.

 ## Warnings

 Please test only your own web application or have a permit for testing someone else's application.
 Testing someone else's application's vulnerabilites without permit could be illegal.